TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _core-development:
     -   *Core Development*

-        Core Development refers to the development and maintenance of the central TYPO3 framework by the Core Team.
+        Core Development refers to development and maintenance of the central TYPO3 framework by the Core Team.

     ..  _core-merger: